How Do Cough Drops Work to Stop a Cough?

 In addition to menthol and eucalyptus, many cough drops also contain honey or lemon, both of which are traditional remedies known for their soothing properties.
 Honey, in particular, has been shown to coat the throat and provide a protective barrier against irritants, while lemon can help break down mucus, making it easier to clear the throat.
 This combination not only enhances the flavor of the cough drop but also reinforces its effectiveness in alleviating discomfort.

-Some cough drops contain mild cough suppressants that act on the brain’s cough center to reduce the frequency and intensity of coughing.
-However, many over-the-counter cough drops rely on the soothing and numbing effects rather than pharmacological suppression.
+Some cough drops contain mild cough suppressants that act on the brain's cough center to reduce the frequency and intensity of coughing.
+However, most over-the-counter cough drops rely on the soothing and numbing effects of menthol or benzocaine rather than pharmacological suppression — which means they ease the sensation without blocking the reflex at its neurological source.

 By calming the throat and reducing irritation, cough drops indirectly help suppress the cough reflex, making it easier to rest and recover.
 Additionally, the act of sucking on a cough drop can be a comforting ritual for many, providing a moment of pause and relief in a busy day.
 This psychological aspect should not be overlooked; the simple act of taking a cough drop can signal to the body that relief is on the way, which can be beneficial in managing the discomfort associated with coughing.